po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

     fetch('https://api.github.com/repos/nodejs/node/issues?per_page=5',
     ```

-    * 🔑 We pass through our `cache: reload` option as an object.
+    * 🔑 We pass through our `cache: reload` option using the `init` object.

+    * 🔑 The browser fetches the resource from the remote server without first looking in the cache, but then will update the cache with the downloaded resource.

     ```js
     fetch('https://api.github.com/repos/nodejs/node/issues?per_page=5', {
         cache: 'reload',
     })
     ```

-    * We write the remainder of our fetch request as normal.
+    * We write the remainder of our fetch request.

     ```js
     .then(function (response) {